majd-bitar/AutoSync/README.md

 > AutoSync streamlines the car diagnostics process by providing a user-friendly platform for mechanics to access real-time data and communicate with clients.
 We aim to improve automotive service by saving time and ensuring vehicle health and customer satisfaction.

 ### User Stories
+#### Mechanic
 - As a mechanic, I want to monitor real-time car diagnostics, so I can quickly identify and address issues.
 - As a mechanic, I want to communicate with clients through the platform, so I can provide updates and recommendations.
+- As a mechanic, I want to remotely check the location of my clients' cars, so I can send help in case of emergencies.
+- As a mechanic, I want to manage my clients' diagnostic histories, so I can provide personalized and efficient service.
+#### Car owner
 - As a client, I want to see my car's diagnostic data on the app, so I can stay informed about its condition.
 - As a client, I want to receive maintenance reminders, so I can keep my car in optimal condition.
+- As a client, I want to receive notifications of any detected issues, so I can promptly address potential problems.
+- As a client, I want to easily contact my mechanic through the app, so I can get immediate advice or schedule maintenance appointments.

 <br><br>
 <!-- Tech stack -->